FormidableLabs/rapscallion/README.md

 `renderToStream(VirtualDomNode) -> MostStream<StringSegment>`

 This function evalues a React VirtualDOM Element, and returns a [Most.js](https://github.com/cujojs/most) stream.
-This stream will emit string segments of HTML as the DOM tree is asynchronously evaluated and traversed.
+This stream will emit string segments of HTML as the DOM tree is asynchronously traversed and evaluated.

 **Example:**